-The Pioneer Valley Planning Commission (PVPC) and many elected officials in the region have been advocated for additional passenger rail service north of Springfield for many years.
+The Pioneer Valley Planning Commission (PVPC) and many elected officials in our region have been advocated for additional passenger rail service north of Springfield for many years.

 The existing Vermonter service, while greatly preferable to no service at all, has drawbacks that are not easily overcome.
-Simply stated, the existing train: only operating once a day in each direction, is timed (scheduled) and priced for long-distance travel and departs at a time of day that makes it impossible to travel south past Springfield and return in the same day.
+Simply stated, the Vermonter service — only operates once a day in each direction, is timed (scheduled) and priced for long-distance travel, and departs at a time of day that makes it impossible to travel south past Springfield and return in the same day.

 Efforts to expand service north of Springfield stem from the completion of the PVPC’s Knowledge Corridor Passenger Rail Feasibility Study in 2009.
 The study assessed the feasibility of future passenger rail improvements intended to reduce travel time, maximize accessibility, and provide viable transportation alternatives within the Knowledge Corridor.